Why some heaps support constant-amortized-time decrease-key operations, and others do not: The sort heap

 \item[\opDc$(p,\Delta x)$:] Detaches the node pointed to by $p$ from its parent (if it is not a root), decreases the key value by the nonnegative value~$\Delta x$, and places it as the root of the leftmost heap in the forest of heaps.

-\item[$x=$\opEm$()$:] Use a linear search to find the root with minimum value.
-Remove this root and return its key value, and place its children (if any) as the leftmost roots of the forest.
-Let $k$ be the total number of roots in the tree.
+\item[$x=$\opEm$()$:] Let $k$ be the total number of roots in the tree.
 These $k$ roots now must be combined using the pairing operation.
-These $k$ roots are grouped into $\left \lceil \frac{k}{\log n} \right \rceil$ groups of $ \log n$ nodes; the last group might not be full.
+These roots are grouped into $\left \lceil \frac{k}{\consd d \log n} \right \rceil$ groups of $ \consd \log n$ nodes\footnote{The constant \consd\ is chosen for convenience; any constant strictly larger than $\frac{2}{\log \frac32}$ will work as will be seen in the proof of Lemma~\jref{l:em}.}; the last group might not be full.
 Within each group, the key values in the roots are sorted and then paired in order from largest to smallest.
 This leaves one heap per group; these heaps are combined via pairings of their roots arbitrarily until a single heap remains.
+Finally, now the the structure is a single heap, the root is removed and returned, leaving behind a forest of heaps with its children as the new roots.

 \end{description}